-[#] The total guaranteed remuneration for the 2020-year was a low base for comparison due to the deduction of

-Temporary Employment Relief Scheme (TERS) receipts from the salary cost for 2020.
+^{} The total guaranteed remuneration for the 2020-year was a low base for comparison due to the deduction of Temporary Employment Relief Scheme (TERS') receipts from the salary cost for 2020.
 Total remuneration includes total STIs and the IFRS2 share-based payments expenses relating to the Share Incentive Trust.

-Based on performance for the 2019 financial year.
 Appointed as director and Chief Financial Officer from 1 January 2021, employed from 1 November 2020.
-Resigned as director effective 31 December 2020 and appointed as Chief Operating Officer from 1 January 2021.
+Resigned as director effective 31 December 2020 and appointed as Chief Operating Officer from 1 January 2021